-The key activity in Charitylog is recording contacts with clients / service users.
+The key component in our charity CRM is recording contacts with clients / service users.
 These contacts can take the form of new referrals, updates on outstanding actions for clients, external referrals and signposting, providing publications and so on.

 Each time a contact is recorded, it is added to the client's history.
 Additional contacts for the same referral can be recorded.
 This means that each referral can have its own activity associated with it, allowing better views of the client history and also better reporting, providing numbers of referrals as well as numbers of contacts.

-Time and travel can also be recorded, an important item of information for some funders.
+Time and travel can also be recorded easily using the Charitylog charity management software.
 It is also possible to produce invoices for time and travel if the need arises.

 The contact recording process can be applied to other people as well as clients, such as volunteers or staff.
 An example of this might be where you run a volunteer recruitment project and have to record the journey from initial contact to final acceptance as a volunteer.